 A lot can happen over the decades.
-There will be recessions, bear markets, bull markets, political upheaval, possibly even depressions.
-What should we do with our money in each of these scenarios?
-Do we up-end our asset allocation every time some pundit is on CNBC screaming at us?
+There will be recessions, bear markets, bull markets, political upheaval, and possibly even depressions.
+But we can’t buy and sell based on the prevailing economic conditions.

-Certainly not.
 One of the critical components of our investment philosophy is to set it and forget it.
-When you are always buying and selling based on the prevailing economic conditions, you’re practicing the exact opposite of set it and forget it investing.
+But, unfortunately, you’re practicing the opposite of setting it and forgetting it investing.

-What we need is an investment strategy with a permanent portfolio of investments that can weather anything the economy throws at it.
-And add to our wish list, an investment strategy that doesn’t depend on trying to time the market.
+And add to our wish list an investment strategy that doesn’t depend on trying to time the market.

-All of this sounds like a tall order, but it’s pretty simple.
-There are two main ingredients you need to create a portfolio that can roll with the punches, that can reduce our risk while not diminishing our returns; diversification and risk-weighted return.
+This sounds like a tall order, but it’s pretty simple.
+There are two main ingredients you need to create a portfolio that can roll with the punches and reduce our risk while not diminishing high returns; diversification and risk-weighted return.

-Being diversified means nothing more than spreading your investment dollars out across various asset classes and different sectors within those asset classes.
+You are being diversified means spreading your investment dollars out across various asset classes and sectors within those asset classes.

 The trick is to take risks and be paid for taking those risks.
 To take a diversified basket of risks in a portfolio.Tweet This

-If we’re talking about stocks, we might own stock in logistics companies (UPS, FedEx) and banking (Morgan Stanley, Goldman Sachs.
 If logistics stocks are down, that’s okay because banking stocks might be up.
-You would also have money invested in real estate and gold to diversify further.
+However, you would also have money invested in real estate, REITs, and gold to diversify further.

-Put simply, don’t out all of your eggs in one basket.
-Low-cost index funds are an excellent way to ensure that you have a well-diversified portfolio.
+But don’t put all of your eggs in one basket.
+Low-cost index funds are an excellent way to ensure a well-diversified portfolio.